Choosing between products

 BBQKees Electronics offers two types of products to interface with the EMS bus: Gateways and interface boards.

-Interface boards are only a pure hardware board that translate the EMS bus signal to a UART serial port signal and vice versa.
+Interface boards are only a pure hardware board that translates the EMS bus signal to a UART serial port signal and vice versa.
 You need to connect a microcontroller to these boards and install or write your own software to interact with the EMS bus.

 EMS interface board V3.1 side view